How to increase your bench press

 Increase your bench press with maximum strength training

-Some people weight train with maximum or near-maximum weights lifted for few repetitions, for few sets, and with a lot of rest.
+Some people weight train with maximum or near-maximum weights lifted for a few repetitions, for a few sets, and with a lot of rest.

 Technically, this tradition is called maximum strength training or central nervous system training.